dirigible-io/dirigible-io.github.io/help/service_clone_export.md

 > The end-point is: */clone-export*

-Can be useful for copy of development instances and backups.
+Can be useful for copies of development instances and backups.

 > **GET** `http //[host]:[port]/[dirigible application context]/ *clone-export*`